cozy/cozy-guidelines/README.md

 />
 ```

+# Dependencies

+> 👉 No dependencies between Cozy Library

+A Cozy library should not add any other Cozy library.
+Those Cozy libraries should only be devDependencies + peerDependencies.

+Why?
+- in order to reduce library size
+- in order to avoid dependencies cycle

 # Commit messages

 A git repository lives with an history that let developers or automatic procedure to find useful information.